 For those of you who don’t know, Kahr Arms makes one of the best-feeling triggers on the market.
 Even their pocket pistol lineup offers great triggers with a crisp break.
 The CT9 is Kahr’s take on a value-priced pistol.
 It is a full-size, polymer-framed gun with a 4″ barrel and 8-round magazine.

 It’s a top contender for the best handgun for concealed carry.
 You can find this handgun in your local gun shop for around the $400 mark.

 How does this list stack up?
-Keep in mind the price points for these recommended handguns can change over time.
+Keep in mind the price points for these recommended best full size 9mm handguns can change over time.
 These prices are already excellent, but if you still find them steep, perhaps you can wait a bit.

 Other options include buying one from your local gun shop or bidding in an auction.
 Either way, these handguns won’t disappoint.

-Do you know of other affordable but great 9mm handguns?
+Do you know of other affordable but best full size 9mm handguns?
 Share your list in the comments section below!

 - 7 Best Handguns For New Shooters

 - Best Low-Cost Pistol Options For Your Budget